influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 While the v1 CLI may coincidentally work with InfluxDB Cloud Dedicated, it isn't officially supported.
 {{% /warn %}}

-The following example shows how to use the **cURL** command line tool to write line protocol data to an InfluxDB Cloud Dedicated database:
+The following example shows how to use the **cURL** command line tool and the InfluxDB Cloud Dedicated v1 API to write line protocol data to a database:

 ```sh
 curl -i http://localhost:8086/write?db=DATABASE_NAME&precision=s \